Juan Pavón: Other research and activity

 He has achieved multiple agreements with relevant research groups: ICAR-CNR, SenSysCal.it, INSISOC, SMAC. and industry such as Telefonica R+D or Boeing Research and Technology Europe.
-His topics of interest cover several disciplines, including simulation of complex systems, agent-oriented software engineering, artificial intelligent applications, Responsible Research and Innovation, Ethics in AI, Smart Cities, Legal Tech and inclusion tech.
+His topics of interest cover several disciplines, including simulation of complex systems, agent-oriented software engineering, artificial intelligent applications, Responsible Research and Innovation, Ethics in AI, Smart Cities, Blockchain, Legal Tech and inclusion tech.

 Scientific recognitions

 Pavón joined the European research networks on Software Agents and Agent-based simulation, AgentLink and AgentCities, and has contributed to different international projects funded by the European Commission: VITAL, MOMOCS, PSI3, DEMOS, AGENTCITIES.NET, P2Pvalue.

 He has worked on more than 30 research projects, leading 20 of them, with public and private funding.
-He accounts more than 260 scientific publications, and an H-index of 31.
+He accounts more than 260 scientific publications, and an H-index of 34.
 He is a research consultant for dozens of committees and part of the editorial board of several journals in the field of computer science.
 He is member of the Spanish Association for Artificial Intelligence., the European Social Simulation Association, the FIPA board, the European Association for the Study of Science and Technology, the IEEE Computer Society, and scientific project evaluator of the European Commission.

 In 2006 he received an honorary PhD from the Université Pierre et Marie Curie (París 6).

 His research group GRASIA has achieved some recognition through several awards: